AhmetSmlCicek/price-prediction-api/README.md

 With GET command, the user will be able to see how real estate info should be provided (must-have features etc ).

-With POST command, the real estate info is provided and in return, the user will received price prediction based on his query.
+With POST command, the real estate info is provided and in return, the user will receive price prediction based on his/her query.